Secure-Compliance-Solutions-LLC/GVM-Docker/Readme.md

 ### Install docker

-If you have Kali or Ubuntu you can use the docker.io package.
+If you have a Debian-Based Operating System you can use the docker.io package.
 ```console
 apt install docker.io
 ```